kmshack/blog.kmshack.kr/about.md

 ---

-I've been working as an Android developer for 10 years, especially interested in ui/ux.
+I’ve been working as an Android developer for 14 years, especially interested in ui/ux.
 Related development knowledge is being published on my blog, so if you are interested, you can visit.
 Sometimes I develop interesting applications as a hobby.

 #### Contact me